Relativistic modeling of cosmological structures with Bianchi IX spacetimes: Introduction

-where $\rho$ is the energy density and $\sigma^2$ is the shear rate, we immediately see that the necessary condition for the turnaround ($\theta=0$) requires a positive spatial curvature $\CR>0$.
-Our selection of domains to be modeled by the BIX space-times is confined to those with a positive averaged scalar curvature (that is not necessarily locally positive) as it was shown with the use of the scalar averaging techniques to be a necessary condition for the collapse \cite{2019Roukema}.
+where $\theta$ is the expansion scalar, $\rho$ is the energy density and $\sigma^2$ is the shear rate, we immediately see that the necessary condition for the turnaround ($\theta=0$) requires a positive spatial curvature $\CR>0$.
+Our selection of domains to be modeled by the BIX spacetimes is confined to those with a positive averaged scalar curvature (that is not necessarily locally positive), as it was shown with the use of the scalar averaging techniques to be a necessary condition for the collapse \cite{2019Roukema}.
 Once the domain satisfies our condition, we introduce a triad on it with the structure constants of the BIX metric and express the perturbed, spatial FLRW metric and the second fundamental form in relation to this triad.
-We calculate the volume-weighted averages of the first and second fundamental forms, and by requiring all nondiagonal components to vanish (which is always achievable on the fixed hypersurface), we determine the corresponding 'best-fit' BIX metric.
-This approach associates the BIX spacetime with the initially perturbed FLRW within the finite domain, allowing us to approximate the domain's evolution with the fully non-linear BIX solution.
+We calculate the volume-weighted averages of the first and second fundamental forms, and by requiring all nondiagonal components to vanish (which is always achievable on the fixed hypersurface), we determine the corresponding ``best-fit" BIX metric.
+This approach associates the BIX spacetime with the initially perturbed FLRW within the finite domain, allowing us to approximate the domain's evolution with the fully nonlinear BIX solution.
 It is worth noting that while BIX has been previously suggested as a collapse model (see, e.g., \cite{Giani}), this work represents the first systematic approach to the problem, involving procedures applicable to generic cosmological initial conditions.

 The paper is organized as follows.
-We review the basic properties of BIX space-times in Sec. \ref{sec:BIX}.
-The following section, \ref{sec:Ham} is dedicated to the discussion of Hamiltonian cosmological perturbation theory and gauge-fixing procedure.
-We perform the `best-fit' procedure in Sec. \ref{sec:average} to the perturbed dust-filled FLRW initial conditions.
+We review the basic properties of BIX spacetimes in Sec. \ref{sec:BIX}.
+Section \ref{sec:Ham} is dedicated to the discussion of Hamiltonian cosmological perturbation theory and the gauge-fixing procedure.
+We perform the ``best-fit" procedure in Sec. \ref{sec:average} to the perturbed dust-filled FLRW initial conditions.
 Numerical examples are presented in Sec. \ref{sec:examples}.
-We summarize our results in the final section \ref{sec:level1}.
+We summarize our results in Sec. \ref{sec:level1}.